Top secret: Biden gets access to President’s Daily Brief

 WILMINGTON, Del.
 (AP) — Joe Biden on Monday got his first look as president-elect at the President’s Daily Brief, a top secret summary of U.S. intelligence and world events — a document former first lady Michelle Obama has called “The Death, Destruction, and Horrible Things Book.”

-Biden has already had eyes on at least three different iterations of the so-called PDB, which is tailored to the way each president likes to absorb information.
+Biden has already had eyes on different iterations of the so-called PDB, which is tailored to the way each president likes to absorb information.

-More than a decade ago, Biden read former President George W. Bush’s PDB during his transition into the vice presidency.
-After that, he read Obama’s PDB for eight years.
+More than a decade ago, Biden read President George W. Bush’s PDB during Biden’s transition into the vice presidency.
+After that, he read President Barack Obama’s PDB for eight years.
 Now, after a four-year break, he’s reading President Donald Trump’s PDB.

 “The briefers almost certainly will be asking Biden what he prefers in terms of format and style,” said David Priess, author of “The President’s Book of Secrets,” a history of the PDB.
 “At a minimum, they’re seeing what seems to resonate most with him so that when they make the book his book, they can tailor it to him.”